-Figure 1: GDP series from four sources, normalised to 1965 levels indicates that GDP has increased by a factor of about 6.5 from 1965 to 2007, whereas the PWT measures agree on a factor of about 4.
+All GDP series in figure 1 are normalised to their respective 1965 levels in order to abstract from persistent differences in levels, emphasising growth rates instead.
+Only in one country, Burkina Faso, GDP takes an almost identical trajectory in all four datasets.
+In other countries, the discrepancies look rather well behaved, that is, they occur only at specific points in time or concern only a single series.
+Kenya is such a case, where WDI indicates that GDP has increased by a factor of about 6.5 from 1965 to 2007, whereas the PWT measures agree on a factor of about 4.
 The opposite is the case in Benin, where WDI indicates a persistently lower growth rate subject to similar fluctuations as that reported by the PWT measures.
 In Cameroon, all measures follow an almost identical path until the mid-80's, but then split up: PWT8 and WDI register continued growth until the late 80's, followed by about a decade of recession, PWT6 and PWT7 start indicating a similarly severe recession earlier.
 The resulting differences are preserved in subsequent periods, where the datasets generally agree on the growth rates, but at different levels of (normalised) GDP.

 In Togo, Mauritania, Gabon and Lesotho the differences are perhaps the most striking and least tractable.
 While the general patterns tend to be the same (they agree on major booms and recessions), differences arise throughout the period without following an apparent pattern, leading the graphs to intersect sometimes multiple times.
-That is, none of the datasets systematically under- or over-reports growth, but the sign of their relative bias varies over time.
+That is, none of the datasets systematically underor over-reports growth, but the sign of their relative bias varies over time.
 The most striking single discrepancy may be the one between PWT6 and the remaining series in the mid-70's in Gabon.
 This is almost entirely explained by different underlying prices of investment, as will be discussed in more detail in section 3.3.